kyma-project/btp-manager/docs/user/tutorials/04-40-deploy-service-in-cluster.md

 # Deploy an SAP BTP Service in Your Kyma Cluster

-After successfully installing your Secret, you can create a ServiceInstance and a ServiceBinding.
+After successfully installing your Secret, create a service instance and a service binding.

 > [!NOTE]
 > This section provides a real example with the real `xsuaa` service.
 Use your real Secret to successfully complete the procedure.

-1. To create a ServiceInstance, run the following script:
+1. To create a service instance, run the following script:

     ```yaml
     kubectl create -f - <<EOF